fedora-infra/nuancier/doc/deployment.rst

 For testing
 -----------

-See :doc:`development` if you want to run nuancier-lite just to test it.
+See :doc:`development` if you want to run nuancier just to test it.